‘Destiny 2: Forsaken’ Annual Pass Has Bungie Balancing On Pinhead With Content Changes

 Potentially three Raid Lairs is a huge draw for endgame players along with “more endgame challenges” if they are to the level of quality of Escalation Protocol.
 The question is what Bungie means by “more Pinnacle Activities.”

-It is possible these could be Strike-like activities since those are not mentioned since that staple activity of Destiny is not mentioned at all by Bungie.
-The new Dreaming City destination will likely serve as the home for the Pinnacle activities and other content coming as Bungie mentioned in the ForsakenviDoc video the location would change and evolve over time.
+It is possible these could be Strike-like activities since that staple activity of Destiny is not mentioned at all by Bungie.
+The new Dreaming City destination will likely serve as the home for the Pinnacle activities and other content, as Bungie mentioned in the Forsaken doc video, as reported previously by the Inquisitr, the location would change and evolve over time.
 The Annual Pass content releases should be what drives this evolution of the destination.
-However, Destiny 2 fans who are running low on good toward the game since release will want to hear more before spending money on the Annual Pass.
+However, Destiny 2 fans who are running low on goodwill toward the game since release will want to hear more before spending money on the Annual Pass.